Skip to main content

 • What happens if I die without a will?
 The term for someone who dies without a will is “intestate” which means that the government through the court system will distribute your assets.
 The court will have the power to decide which of your beneficiaries get what property, amount of money or other assets.
 If you have children, the court will even get to decide who is best suited to raise them in your absence.
 While courts attempt to do the best job they can, the only way to guarantee your assets are divided the way you intended is to do the preparation ahead of time and plan for your estate.

 Do not wait any longer!
-Schedule your free consultation today with McCarthy Law, LLC.
+Schedule your free discovery call today with McCarthy Law, LLC.

 North Kingstown Estate Planning Law Statistics